-In the face of randomness at the microscopic level, the multiplication and summation rules provide a mechanism for the laws of mechanics to emerge from randomness.
-The path integral assures that the observability of particles that just happen to follow paths of near stationary length in spacetime will be coherently amplified, while the observability of those that do not will be coherently suppressed.
+We have argued that the Feynman rules constitute a more plausible empirically justified axiomatic basis for probability theory than the Laplace rules in that, at least when working on a time differentiable manifold, they cover a broader range of phenomena including both indistinguishable and distinguishable events.
+In the face of randomness at the microscopic level, these rules provide a mechanism for the laws of mechanics to emerge from randomness.
+The path integral assures that the observability of particles that just happen to follow paths of near stationary length in spacetime will be coherently enhanced, while the observability of those that do not will be coherently suppressed.
 Thus, both the principle of stationary action, and the geodesic principle are bootstrapped into existence on the strength of the Feynman rules.

 Despite randomness at the microscopic level, a system at least macroscopically described by deterministic differential equations may be observed.
 In this way the general relativistic model, indicative of what can be observed in a universe highly random at the microscopic level, may arise out of that randomness.
-In this model then, the Feynman multiplication and addition rules are elevated to fundamental laws of nature, giving rise to the laws of mechanics.